gtxn/blackjack-q-learning/README.md

 # blackjack-q-learning
-Q learning (Reinforcement learning) with blackjack.
-Model is still in testing 🚧
+This is an exploration of Q learning (Reinforcement learning) with the example of blackjack.
+Currently the model is very simple and only allows players to 'hit' once.
+However, the good news is that the percentage win is approximately 38-40%, which beats randomly hitting (30-33%) and hitting only if the score is below 16 (30-33%)

-I used the player's hand, one of the dealer's cards, the current card count (ooh sneaky), and the number cards that have been dealt so far as the parameters.
-In order to use the qTable though, I had to squishify this 4d into just 1 array with 4 for loops ... and ended up with an insanely big q table...
-It's just a first attempt so that shall do for now :) and on hindsight maybe q table was not the best approach, but I'll see what I can do.
+I used the player's hand, one of the dealer's cards, the true card count (ooh sneaky) to construct a q table and iterated about 500000 times.

-Currently in the process of squishifying the q table further by introducing true count (rounded to 3sf?) to remove the need for 2 other features.

-In the (hopefully) not so distant future I'll get this to work.
+In the (hopefully) not so distant future I'll get this to work better at least nearer to 50%.
 Then, I'll see you in Vegas🎰